 All intellectual property rights and usage rights in Traditional Academic Copyrightable Works are owned by the Creator(s) unless otherwise specified in an agreement with the University.

-The University shall be entitled to a royalty-free, perpetual, non-exclusive, and non-transferable license to use Creator-owned Traditional Academic Copyrightable Workslimited only to course catalog descriptions and standard course outlines submitted and approved via the university curriculum process for the purpose of continuing to teach the course of instruction for which the works were prepared, with the non-exclusive right to revise and update them as required for this purpose.
+The University shall be entitled to a royalty-free, perpetual, non-exclusive, and non-transferable license to use Creator-owned Traditional Academic Copyrightable Works, limited only to course catalog descriptions and standard course outlines submitted and approved via the university curriculum process, for the purpose of continuing to teach the course of instruction for which the works were prepared, with the non-exclusive right to revise and update them as required for this purpose.

+The university shall make no claim of ownership or financial interest in course materials prepared under the direction of a faculty member unless the university and faculty member have so agreed in a separate, voluntary agreement.
+Payment of a financial stipend, use of university resources, or reassigned time to develop course materials shall not be construed by the university as creating a basis for a claim of institutional ownership of such materials, nor shall it be assumed that a work-for-hire relationship exists between the university and the faculty member with regard to the preparation of any such materials.

 In the event that the Creator or the University wishes to commercialize Traditional Academic Copyrightable Works, revenue distribution shall be determined by a negotiated written agreement and subject to review by the University Intellectual Property Committee (See Section 4.2 below).

+3.1.1 If Creator(s) who are faculty members with continuous employment and residence at the University have not requested to teach a specific class for which they have created Traditional Academic Copyrightable Works for at least two semesters, the non-exclusive, non-transferable, and royalty-free usage rights (including revision and updating) return to the University for the exclusive purpose of continuing to teach that specific class, unless there is a previous agreement stipulating otherwise.
+Faculty members who are no longer employed as such by the University retain their intellectual property and usage rights.

+If Traditional Academic Copyrightable Works create significant revenue and profit, the Creator(s) and the University shall enter into a negotiated written agreement to share those profits.

+Course catalog descriptions and standard course outlines do not fall under the category of Traditional Academic Copyrightable Works since they have been submitted and approved via the University curriculum process.

 3.1.2 Copyrightable Works Created with Extraordinary Support